-In all cases, the applicant must also be able to demonstrate a 'substantial injustice has been or will be caused' by the appointment.
+In all cases, the applicant must also be able to demonstrate a 'substantial injustice has been or will be caused' by the appointment (T v V and Ors [2017] EWHC 565 (Comm).

 The arbitrator has a right under section 24 to be heard by the court.
 If the court decides to exercise its power of removal, it may make an order determining the fees the arbitrator should be paid, or require the arbitrator to repay fees or expenses already received.